 To help improve timeliness, we publish provisional STIM estimates, which use 18 months of final IPS data and six months of provisional data.
 The provisional estimates are then updated the following year.

-short-term immigration flows are based on journeys to England and Wales, not the movement of people into and out of the UK, and have methodological differences from LTIM flows
+- short-term immigration flows have methodological differences from LTIM flows and are based on journeys to England and Wales, not the UK

-it is possible for someone to be both a long-term and short-term migrant in a given period
+- someone can be both a long and short-term migrant in any given period

-STIM estimates are based on actual migration behaviours, whereas LTIM uses migrants’ intentions to infer their length of stay
+- STIM estimates are based on actual migration behaviours, whereas LTIM uses intentions to infer length of stay

-Although they cannot be added together to provide one single measure of international migration, LTIM and STIM estimates of immigration and emigration should be considered alongside and in the context of each other.
-These estimates represent different people migrating for different reasons, but they can help to provide an overall picture of international migration.
+Instead, LTIM and STIM estimates should be considered alongside and in the context of each other.
+These estimates represent people migrating for different reasons, but they can help to provide an overall picture of international migration.

 The International migration statistics first time user guide summarises the reliability of the international migration estimates.
-For further information on confidence intervals, the accuracy of these statistics, comparing different data sources, and the difference between provisional and final figures, please see International migration methodology.
+For further information on the statistics, please see International migration methodology.

-Other sources of uncertainty are not represented.
-A few examples of this include limitations of the survey methodology, potential misunderstandings of the questions and the accuracy of interviewees’ answers.
+Some uncertainty is not represented.
+Examples of this include limitations of the survey methodology, potential misunderstandings of the questions and the accuracy of interviewees’ answers.